rbsurajbiswas/CryptoCurrenct-Listing/README.md

 # CryptoCurrencyListing

 I have used CdkDragDrop for drag and drop function.
-And for the api i have used https://www.coingecko.com/en/api.
+And for the api I have used https://www.coingecko.com/en/api.
 For showing the data I have used angular material table, I also pipe the numbers with shortNumber to converts big numbers to short numbers with suffix.
 As for the pagination again i have used angular material paginator, which alows only five items per page.
 The search function is also there, due to some problem mat input wasn't working properly so i had to use normal search input.
 As I am not really much familiar with MongoDb i couldn't implement the save and delete function.
 Thank you...

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.